rodralez/NaveGo/README.md

 % ref.mat contains the reference data structure from which inertial
 % sensors and GPS wil be simulated.
 It must contain the following fields:

-%         t: time vector (seconds).
+%         t: Nx1 time vector (seconds).
-%       lat: latitude vector (radians).
+%       lat: Nx1 latitude (radians).
-%       lon: longitude vector (radians).
+%       lon: Nx1 longitude (radians).
-%         h: altitude vector (meters).
+%         h: Nx1 altitude (m).
-%       vel: NED velocities vectors, [north east down] (meter/s).
+%       vel: Nx3 NED velocities (m/s).
-%      roll: roll angle vector (radians).
+%      roll: Nx1 roll angles (radians).
-%     pitch: pitch angle vector (radians).
+%     pitch: Nx1 pitch angles (radians).
-%       yaw: yaw angle vector (radians).
+%       yaw: Nx1 yaw angle vector (radians).
-%        kn: number of elements of time vector.
+%        kn: 1x1 number of elements of time vector.
-%     DCMnb: Direct Cosine Matrix nav-to-body, with 'kn' rows and 9
+%     DCMnb: Nx9 Direct Cosine Matrix nav-to-body.
+Each row contains
-%     columns.
-Each row contains the elements of one matrix ordered by
+%            the elements of one matrix ordered by columns as
-%     columns as [a11 a21 a31 a12 a22 a32 a13 a23 a33].
-Use reshape()
+%            [a11 a21 a31 a12 a22 a32 a13 a23 a33].
-%     built-in MATLAB function to get the original 3x3 matrix
-%     (reshape(DCMnb(row,:),3,3)).
 %      freq: sampling frequency (Hz).

 ```